-A student may elect to cancel the Enrollment Agreement with no financial penalty at any point prior to the start of the semester or the end of the add/drop period.
+An application requesting cancellation more than three (3) days after executing the enrollment agreement may elect to cancel the Enrollment Agreement with no financial penalty at any point prior to the start of the semester or the end of the add/drop period.
 Any cancellation that takes place after the add/drop period will follow the university's stated Cancellation and Refund Policy.